Create a Great Space Where Multiple Cooks Can Work Together – And Have Fun!

 As the kitchen evolved from a mere cooking area into a spacious social hub open to the living and dining rooms, the concept of the conventional work triangle – fridge-oven/range-sink – has shifted as a consequence.
 With larger and more modern appliances and fixtures in the kitchen, establishing work zones is a more efficient way of accomplishing specific tasks.

-The first rule of thumb when setting up work zones is to group appliances and fixtures according to their use.
+When setting up work zones, the first rule of thumb is to group appliances and fixtures according to their use.
 You have to allow enough room for storage in each area and provide ample aisle space in the kitchen to ensure that multiple cooks can move unencumbered.
 Most experts advise between 42 and 48 inches for aisle width.

 Let’s take a close look at the kitchen work zones.